hisham-elzayadi/Spectral-LMP/README.md

 ### `LMPRoundingError.m`

-Investigates rounding errors in the dominant and complementary subspaces and compares observed errors with the corresponding theoretical bounds.
+Investigates rounding errors in the dominant and complement subspaces and compares observed errors with the corresponding theoretical bounds.

 Run with